Danziger Bridge shootings: Sentencing

 On September 22, 2010, Lehrmann was sentenced to three years in prison.
 In 2011, prosecutors asked a judge to reduce his sentence due to his cooperation, but the request was rejected on the grounds that he had already been sufficiently rewarded for his cooperation.
 Lehrmann was released from prison on April 22, 2014.

-On December 1, 2010, Hunter was sentenced to 8 years in prison and three years of supervised release.
+On December 1, 2010, Hunter was sentenced to eight years in prison and three years of supervised release.
 He was also fined $2500.

-On September 24, 2011, Ryder was sentenced to 8 months in prison, followed by 8 months of home detention.
+On September 24, 2011, Ryder was sentenced to eight months in prison, followed by eight months of home detention.
 He was released from prison on June 1, 2012.

 On October 5, 2011, Hills was sentenced to 6.5 years in prison.
+He was released on July 11, 2017.

-On November 2, 2011, Lohman was sentenced to 4 years in prison and three years of supervised release.
+On November 2, 2011, Lohman was sentenced to four years in prison and three years of supervised release.
 Prosecutors asked for a two-year sentence due to his cooperation, but the request was rejected.
-He was also fined $2500, and ordered to perform 300 hours of community service and meet with NOPD recruit classes to warn other officer who could be tempted to break the law.
+He was also fined $2500, and ordered to perform 300 hours of community service and meet with NOPD recruit classes to warn other officers who could be tempted to break the law.
 Lohman was released from prison on June 26, 2015.

-On December 1, 2011, Barrios was sentenced to 5 years in prison.
+On December 1, 2011, Barrios was sentenced to five years in prison.
 He was released from prison on May 17, 2016.

 Guilty verdicts were handed down for Bowen, Gisevius, Faulcon, Villavaso and Kaufman on August 5, 2011.

 On April 4, 2012, District Judge Kurt D. Engelhardt sentenced Faulcon to 65 years' imprisonment, Bowen and Gisevius to 40 years, Villavaso to 38 years, and Kaufman to six years.
 Engelhardt was critical of how the prosecution had been pursued, stating that he was "astonished and deeply troubled" by the number of plea bargains offered to other participants who served as witnesses.
 Federal prosecutors responded that the plea bargains had been necessary for a difficult case that had been "cold" when they assumed responsibility.

 Although federal prosecutors recommended sentence reductions for both Hunter and Hills due to their cooperation, their requests were rejected.
 In both cases, the presiding judge pointed out that the two were already receiving a great deal of leniency, as both had maliciously fired shots and missed.
 In Hills's case, the judge also said that he and Villavaso had essentially committed the same crime, but only Villavaso was facing decades in prison.
 Hunter was released from prison on September 17, 2018, and Hills was released from prison on July 11, 2017.

 Gerard Dugue, who is alleged to have conspired in the cover-up with Kaufman, had his original hearing ruled a mistrial in January 2012.
 His retrial was postponed to allow for appellate court petitions from both the prosecution and defense, and was set for March 11, 2013, then delayed and set for May 13.
 It was later delayed indefinitely.